StevenYangts/-Factor_Models_and_EquityPM/README.md

 ### **2. Equity Portfolio Management<br>**

-Functions developed to generate equity portfolios for given stock tickers and their corresponding weights.
+Functions developed to generate equity portfolios for given stock tickers and their corresponding weights.<br>
 Portfolio Factor Exposure: Calculate the overall factor exposure of a portfolio based on the factor loadings of individual stocks. <br>

-Risk Decomposition: Decompose portfolio risk into:<br>
+Risk Decomposition: Decompose portfolio risk into <br>
-Common Factor Variance<br>
+1. Common Factor Variance<br>
-Specific (Idiosyncratic) Variance
+2. Specific (Idiosyncratic) Variance

 ### **3. Performance and Risk Metrics<br>**